 In 2012, Bobby traveled to South Sudan to help create infrastructure in the new country for an international Teak exporter.
 It was there, on his daily walk past the stock yards, he noticed a large pile of discarded Ankole Watusi cow horns.
 Intrigued by the beauty of the horns, Bobby began contemplating ways to repurpose them in hopes of creating yet another opportunity for jobs in East Africa.
 He met with locals in Uganda who knew how to clean and manipulate the horn with boiling shea butter to create bowls and other products for household use.

-The Micklers began to purchase discarded Ankole horns from the stockyards of South Sudan and to train and collaborate with local artisans on the technique of crafting the horns into luxury household products.
+The Micklers began to purchase discarded Ankole horns from the stockyards and train and collaborate with local artisans on the technique of crafting the horns into luxury household products.
 Another sustainable small business was created and Ankole Living Uganda Ltd. was born and was officially introduced to the United States market in 2014.
 As up-cycling natural materials became more and more popular, Bobby and Downie developed a unique and elegant way of mounting the horns on lucite acrylic bases to create breathtaking statement pieces as well as lighting features, including lamps and sconces.

 The Micklers continue in their ventures to create small businesses wherever they are.
 “Work is a blessing,” says Bobby.
 “We are creating sustainable businesses because it is our personal mission, and we believe that it is an important part of the solution to problems we see all over the world.
 We want to be able to help restore dignity and improve the quality of life for as many people as possible.”
 Today, Ankole Living Uganda Ltd. creates and manufactures the highest quality home and lifestyle products made of Ankole horn and other natural materials from East Africa, epitomizing the grandeur and passion of the East African people.